-Students in the Judicial Administration option who wish to earn the legal assistant certificate must complete the JPS Core, three required courses, and choose two legal specialty elective courses for a total of 10 courses.
-The legal assistant certificate is approved by the American Bar Association.
+Students in the Judicial Administration option earn the paralegal certificate, which is approved by the American Bar Association.

 Students with less than a 2.75 overall GPA in their undergraduate work will be required to submit scores on the Miller Analogies Test (MAT) or Graduate Record Examination (GRE) before being considered for admission into the program.
-Those with a 2.75 or better must take the MAT or GRE during their first quarter of provisional admission.
+Those with a 2.75 or better must take the MAT or GRE during their first semester of provisional admission.

-The Justice and Public Safety Department offers an off-campus Master of Science degree program at Redstone Arsenal, Huntsville, Alabama.
+The Justice and Public Safety Department offers an off-campus Executive Master of Science degree program at Redstone Arsenal, Huntsville, Alabama.
 This is a two-year program requiring 30 semester hours of study.
 Individuals interested in this program should contact the Justice and Public Safety Department at 334.244.3692.